kocienda/Any/README.md

 1. ```Apple clang version 11.0.0 (clang-1100.0.33.12), Target: x86_64-apple-darwin19.2.0```
 2. ```gcc version 9.2.0 (Homebrew GCC 9.2.0_3)```

+### Methodology

 Each compiler used the C++ standard library it shipped with, hence the baseline used for each compiler is what you, the programmer, would get if you did an `#include <any>` and instantiated an instance of `std::any`.

-### Methodology

-After turning off all networking on my machine, and quitting all applications other than the terminal, I ran each test twenty (20) times.
+To run the tests, I turned off all networking on my machine, and quit all applications other than the terminal, then I ran each test twenty (20) times.
 The numbers I report are the **minimum** value from the test run.
 That's right, the **single fastest time seen**, not a mean, median, or mode, or any statistical calculation.
-My experience many years ago working at Apple trying to make the Safari 1.0 web browser as fast taught me that the fastest number is always what you want, since that number tells how fast the code can go when it's as free from system noise as you can get.
-As long as the other times are within a consistent range—give or take a couple percent—always use the shortest time.
+My experience many years ago working at Apple trying to make the Safari 1.0 web browser as speedy as possible taught me that the fastest number is always what you want, since that number tells how fast the code can go when it's as free from system noise as you can get.
+As long as the other times are within a consistent range—give or take a couple percent—always use the fastest time for a given test.

 ### Results

-The results show that Cyto::Any consistently equals or outperforms the standard library implementations in all tests with both compilers.
+The results show that `Cyto::Any` consistently equals or outperforms the standard library implementations in all tests with both compilers.

 ![Performance of Cyto::Any vs std::any from LLVM/libcxx](https://github.com/kocienda/Any/blob/master/resources/llvm-chart.png)
 ![Performance of Cyto::Any vs std::any from GCC/libstdc++](https://github.com/kocienda/Any/blob/master/resources/gcc-chart.png)

 The only results that cause some surprise is the GCC `std::any` performance on "smallish" values which is attributable to the implementation choice to consider small values as one machine word only.
 Obviously, this saves on size, but, in my opinion, is too miserly a tradeoff, given the performance cliff that the code falls off once `malloc` is called.

-Otherwise, Cyto::Any is fastest.
+Otherwise, `Cyto::Any` is fastest.
 GCC's `std::any` is more efficient than LLVM's `std::any` except where the latter benefits from its more liberal definition of "small" values.

-Note that the speed improvement in Cyto::Any is wholly attributable to [optimization #2](#optimization-2), the "actions structure" optimization.
-It's easy to see the code-generation improvement to go along with the benchmark numbers using tools like [Compiler Explorer](https://godbolt.org) and [Hopper Disassembler](https://www.hopperapp.com).
-Replacing the switch statement yields better code.
+Note that the speed improvement in `Cyto::Any` is wholly attributable to [optimization #2](#optimization-2), the "actions structure" optimization.
+It's easy to see the code-generation improvement to go along with the benchmark numbers using tools like [Compiler Explorer](https://godbolt.org) or [Hopper Disassembler](https://www.hopperapp.com).
+Replacing the switch statement helps the compiler generate smaller and more efficient code.

 It turns out that [optimization #1](#optimization-1) yields no improvement, since the compilers are smart enough to generate code equivalent to the handwritten `memcpy` if the structures in the source code are [_TriviallyCopyable_](https://en.cppreference.com/w/cpp/types/is_trivially_copyable).
 I don't show these results in the graphs or charts, since there's nothing interesting to see, but it's worth saying that compilers (and compiler-writers) are smart about trivial structures.
-In the end, I left Cyto::Any the `memcpy` optimization in the source, but it's compiled out by default, controlled by the `ANY_USE_SMALL_MEMCPY_STRATEGY` macro.
+In the end, I left the `memcpy` optimization in the `Cyto::Any` source, but it's compiled out by default, controlled by the `ANY_USE_SMALL_MEMCPY_STRATEGY` macro.

 ## That's All, Folks